zayac/unit-conversions/README.md

 ```
 The program prints the perimeter and the square of a rectangle given the rectangle sides.
-Enter the length and the bredth of the rectangle: 4 5.5
+Enter the length and the bredth of the rectangle:
+4 5.5
-Perimeter: 19.00, square: 22.00
+Perimeter: 19
+Square: 22
 ```

 ### Circle (2 points)